flownative/action-git-latest-release/README.md

-# Git Latest Release Github Action
+# Git Latest Release GitHub Action

-This Github action looks for a commit tagged as "latest" in the current Git repository and tries to determine a version Git tag (one prefixed with "v") for that commit.
+This GitHub action looks for a commit tagged as "latest" in the current Git repository and tries to determine a version Git tag (one prefixed with "v") for that commit.